Davies Nkausu: Pretoria University

 Seven months after the trial with Manchester United, Nkausu left Zambia for South African National First Division club Pretoria University, with the transfer being completed on 6 October 2003.
 He broke into the club's first team in the 2004–05 season, playing in twenty-nine of Pretoria's thirty-four games.
 Pretoria finished twelfth in 2004–05.
 In 2005–06 Davies again made twenty-nine league appearances, but this time he also scored one goal.
 Pretoria finished in eleventh place, and Nkausu was almost ever-present in their thirty National First Division games.
 Nkausu played a reduced twenty-six games in the 2006–07 season, but he scored a personal season record of three goals, which helped propel Pretoria University to a third-placed finish and a promotion playoff.
 Pretoria defeated Winners Park on away goals but were beaten in the playoff final by AmaZulu.
 Davies played fewer games still in 2007–08, making seventeen appearances as Pretoria slumped to a seventh-placed finish in the newly implemented Inland Stream.
-The decrease in Pretoria's fortunes caused Nkausu to move to SuperSport United, who had just won the Premier Soccer League and were therefore considered one of the best teams in South Africa.
+The decrease in Pretoria's fortunes caused Nkausu to move to SuperSport United, who had just won the Premier Soccer League (PSL) and were therefore considered one of the best teams in South Africa.